Azure/bicep/docs/tutorial/02-deploying-a-bicep-file.md

 }
 ```

 However, you can deploy templates to any scope by specifying the `targetScope` property.
-See [Deploying modules to a different scope](./05-creating-modules.md#deploying-modules-to-a-different-scope) for details.
+See [Resource Scopes spec](../spec/resource-scopes.md) for details.

 ## Next steps